dfreeman500/SignUp/Readme.md

 * Front End: HTML/CSS, Bootstrap/ JQuery

 ## **Getting Started**
-* Clone the project
+1. Clone the project
-* Build the application
+2. Build the application
-* Enter in the volunteers (and contact information if desired).
+3. Create as many volunteers and event hosts as desired utilizing the person link.
-* Enter in the Event information.
+4. Create an event using the event link.

 ## **Code Louisville Features**